The City of Boulder has been working with the community to reimagine its public spaces.

 • Local, national, and international examples of streets as public space

-While this project focuses on a smaller part of Boulder to quickly create new pop-up experiences for the community to try in spring and summer of 2023, results will help inform future long-term projects for public spaces across the city.
+While this project focused on a smaller part of Boulder to quickly create new pop-up experiences for the community to try in spring and summer of 2023, results will help inform future long-term projects for public spaces across the city.

 The subcommittee was formed at the direction of City Council to work together with city staff on the project process.
 This includes confirming next steps for the community engagement plan, collecting feedback from council members and progress check-ins.